 - accepting returns and replacing defective products

-- selling products to you at a discount or wholesale price
+- selling items to you at a discount or wholesale price

-What is your role as an online store?
+What is your role as a business owner?

-As an online store, your first job is to find the best dropshipping suppliers and winning products.
+As an ecommerce operator, your first job is to find the right suppliers and items to sell.

-Once you do, you list and sell the products on your eCommerce store.
-Depending on your agreement with the wholesaler or dropshipper, you can list the products under your brand or under the dropshipper’s brand.
+Once you do, you list and sell these products on your retail storefront.
+Depending on your agreement with the wholesaler, you may be able to white label the products and list them under your brand.

-Additionally, you’ll also be tasked with managing customer questions as well as feedback.
+Additionally, you’ll also be tasked with delivering customer service, including answering customer questions and collecting feedback.

 What is the role of your customer?

-Your customer buys the products directly from you, the retailer.
-If questions or issues arise, your customer contacts you as you, as the dropshipper is usually invisible to them.
+Your customer buys the new products directly from your storefront.
+If questions or issues arise, your customer contacts you.
+During the entire relatioship, the dropshippig provider you work with is usually invisible to your customer.

 What is the difference between starting a dropshipping business and selling your own inventory?

-Understanding the difference between how to start a dropshipping business and how to manage your own inventory is paramount.
+Understanding the difference between how to start an online business and how to manage your own inventory is paramount.

 It’s especially important if you plan to start an online store during the holiday season.